In-person workshops

 Some projects and practices to prevent water runoff from your property and encourage it to go straight into the ground include:

-Thank you to the Colorado Stormwater Center for compiling the original rain barrel installation guide that the information on this webpage is based on.
+Thank you to the Colorado Stormwater Center for compiling the original rain barrel installation guide that the information on this webpage is based on – you can see all of their rain barrel information and resources on their website: Rain Barrels – Colorado Stormwater Center.

 Colorado Rain Barrel Regulations